OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### Recommended Tools

-This section describes some of the most popular and useful tools for testing security of Android applications.
-Following below is the aforementioned list of tools, each tool with an introduction, references to the installation instructions, example use cases and the reference to the full list of commands.
+This section introduces some of the most popular and useful tools and frameworks for security testing Android applications that you will be using throughout this guide.
+For each tool, we give a brief introduction, a reference to the installation instructions, some handy use cases and examples, and links to the corresponding command documentation.

+See the section [Tools for Android Security Testing](#Tools "Android Security Testing tools") for the full list of covered tools.

 ##### adb